dslab-epfl/svshi/README.md

 ## GUI

-To provide a GUI in the form of a web application (coming soon), SVSHI offers a JSON API through HTTP.
+To provide a GUI in the form of a web application, SVSHI offers a JSON API through HTTP.
 To start the server, run `svshi gui`.
 It starts a server that serves requests at `http://localhost:4242`.

 ### JSON API